 How to improve your website’s page speed

-Based on your results from Google’s page speed test, you’ll be able to get a better idea on what you need to do to improve your site speed.
+Based on your results from Google’s PageSpeed Insights or other third party tests like Pingdom, you’ll be able to get a better idea on what you need to do to improve your site speed.
 We’re going to briefly discuss two of the more common issues: how to optimize your images and how to leverage caching.

 Images are great for your users’ experience, but only if they will load quickly.
 You might think that uploading the highest-resolution and largest image possible can only improve your site, but it can actually do more damage than good if done incorrectly.
 Especially considering browsers have a maximum resolution and image size that they can display.
 If your image exceeds that maximum, you’re essentially slowing down your page’s speed and receiving no benefit from it.

 So, what’s the best image format for you to use?